Lepto-Axiogenesis: Supersymmetric models

 KMM can produce the observed DM abundance regardless of the thermalization of the $P$ field.
 In a radiation dominated universe, the axion dark matter abundance from KMM is given by

 Therefore, we explain axion dark matter by kinetic misalignment and the baryon asymmetry by lepto-axiogenesis if the initial field value of the saxion is

 where

 The logarithmic dependence on $\xi_{3,4}$ reflects the weak dependence of the predicted saxion mass on $f_a$, shown in Eq.~(\ref{eq:mS_quadratic}).
-This required values of $S_i$ as a function of $f_a$ are shown by the black line in Fig.~\ref{fig:quadratic}.
+These required values of $S_i$ as a function of $f_a$ are shown by the black line in Fig.~\ref{fig:quadratic}.

 On the other hand, if the saxion thermalizes at a temperature $T_{\rm th}$ after saxion domination, assuming no further entropy production, the axion yield is given by

 where the first factor of $2$ is explained in Appendix~\ref{app:KMM}, while the second is from Eq.~(\ref{eq:nPQ_def}).
 The required thermalization temperature to obtain the correct dark matter abundance is